Fabien Riggall

-Fabien Riggall (born in 1975, in Douglas, Isle of Man) is the inventor and creative director of Future shorts, Future Cinema and Secret Cinema.
-Also an activist, he is co-founder of March for Europe and has campaigned for freedom of cultural expression and for the rights of migrants.
-In the summer of 2020, Riggall screened a series of events with proceeds donated to Black Lives Matter.
+Fabien Riggall (born in 1975) is the founder and creative director of Future shorts, Future Cinema and Secret Cinema.

 Career

 Riggall started his career in film as a runner and worked his way up going from working as assistant producer to producing short films.
 He studied at the New York Film Academy.

 Fabien Riggall set up Future Shorts in 2003.
 The company aims to create multi-dimensional environments where audiences experience a film in purpose-built sets, combining art, music, literature, and film in re-imagined, abandoned spaces.

 By 2007, Fabien's ideas had evolved to become Secret Cinema and the brand has since expanded to incorporate multiple strands under the umbrella name, including Tell No One, Secret Cinema Presents, Secret Cinema X, Secret Music, and Future Shorts, a global short film-festival.
 Secret Cinema stages events of varying scale, from a few hundred to a hundred thousand attendees.

-Fabien's ambitions are to establish immersive cinema as a mainstream entertainment format in the UK.
+Fabien's ambitions are to establish immersive cinema as a mainstream entertainment format in the UK, and has plans for Secret Cinema to take it global.